warc0s/hdd-failure-rate-ml/README.md

 - **Cons**:
   - Limited utility for predicting HDD models not present in the training set.

-**Solution**: Implement a hybrid approach by extracting the `manufacturer` from the `model` using a Large Language Model (LLM) like Llama 3.1 70B.
-This allows the model to generalize better across different HDD models by focusing on the manufacturer.
+**Solution**: Implement a hybrid approach by extracting the `manufacturer` from the `model` using a Large Language Model (LLM) like Llama 3.1 70B (thanks to Groq for its free tier, which made this possible).
+This allows the model to generalize better across different HDDs by focusing on the manufacturer, enabling a broader scope than using specific model details.

 ### Step 5.2: Automating Manufacturer Extraction